gsidhu/gsidhu.github.io/_posts/2013-05-09-feature-phones-vs-smartphones.md

 ### 09 May 2013

-I have returned to my old and faithful Nokia 1661.
+<span id="first-letter">I</span> have returned to my old and faithful Nokia 1661.
 This phone’s USP is its flashlight and speaking clock.
 Pretty badass, huh?
 Well then here’s me ranting about why a feature phone is better than a smartphone:

 * **Battery life.** You don’t have to charge a feature phone a dozen times a day.
 My Xperia needed a boost of some electric juice some 4 times a day for everyday usage.
 Give it to it bad and bam, your electricity bills gonna beat a rich Indian braggart on Diwali.
 However feature phones..
 I mean they should sell these phones with battery life as their USP.
 This 3 year old faithful phone lasts me four days of power usage on an average full charge!
 Okay power usage for it is nothing beyond sending some 50 texts a day and playing Snake while in the loo, but you get me.
 * **Ruggedness.** This lovely thing once fell from some 10 feet and it didn’t even flinch.
 Once it fell out of my pocket while I was driving at 60 kph and still nothing.
 Although it got a teeny little dent on the top but no other bruises anywhere.
 Then there’s my Xperia, it is losing its color at the edges because of the safety jacket I am using for it.
 Tell me about it.